Rick Ludwin

 Richard Adam Ludwin (May 27, 1948 – November 10, 2019) was an American television executive and former vice president at NBC Television.
 He is notable as the executive who backed Jerry Seinfeld's series Seinfeld, which went on to become one of the most popular and successful television sitcoms of all time.
 During his 31 years at NBC, Ludwin worked with every The Tonight Show host—Steve Allen and Jack Paar, albeit after their time on Tonight, as well as Johnny Carson, Jay Leno, Conan O'Brien, and Jimmy Fallon.
-He also helped guide the network through the Conan O'Brien and Jay Leno conflict in 2010, and was subsequently fired for vocally backing Conan against Jeff Zucker.
+He also helped guide the network through the Conan O'Brien and Jay Leno conflict in 2010.

 Early life and education

 Ludwin was born in Cleveland, Ohio, on May 27, 1948, and grew up in the suburb of Rocky River.
 He graduated from Rocky River High School in 1966 and attended Miami University in Oxford, Ohio, graduating with a degree in mass communications in 1970.

-Ludwin started his television career in 1968 hosting the talk show Studio 14 on Miami University's WPDT Channel 14.
+Ludwin started his television career in 1968 hosting the talk show Studio 14 on Miami University's WMUB-TV Channel 14.
 For years, Ludwin returned to his alma mater to talk to students.
 In March 2019, the Williams Hall studio where he began his television career was named the Richard A. Ludwin Television Production Facility.

 He also donated items and memorabilia—including 15 original Seinfeld scripts—to the university, where it is now housed as the Rick Ludwin Collection.